cjmartin/launchcalendar.org/_posts/2025-05-13-falcon-9-starlink-group-6-83.md

     video_id: Uoly7KSyT7k
 images: []
 ---
-SpaceX's Starlink Group 6-83 mission launched 28 Starlink v2 Mini satellites from Kennedy Space Center LC-39A on May 13, 2025, at 11:36 PM EDT (03:36 UTC May 14), after a weather delay.
-Falcon 9 booster B1067-28 set a new reuse record with its 28th flight, aiming to land on the 'Just Read the Instructions' droneship.
-This launch expanded SpaceX’s Starlink broadband constellation, marking the 57th Falcon 9 launch of 2025 and continuing the streak of successful flights.
-Improved weather conditions enabled the mission after an initial scrub, with the webcast available via SpaceX's official channels including X and the X TV app.
+After a weather-related delay, SpaceX launched the Falcon 9 B1067-28 with Starlink Group 6-83 from Kennedy Space Center LC-39A on May 14, 2025, at 05:02 UTC.
+The mission deployed 28 Starlink v2 Mini satellites, expanding SpaceX’s broadband constellation and marking the 57th Falcon 9 mission of the year.
+Falcon 9 set a new reuse record with its 28th flight, targeting booster recovery on 'Just Read the Instructions.'